mslinn/GitS3Glue/README.md

     heroku open

 ## Use Case ##
- 1. Using GitHub and BitBucket for source control
+ 1. Using GitHub or BitBucket for source control.
- 2. Hosting content on AWS S3 (CDN)
+ 2. Storing content on AWS S3 (CDN).
- 3. S3 serves static web site
+ 3. AWS S3 serves a static web site from the content.
  4. Commits to GitHub / BitBucket should cause changed files to be copied to AWS S3.
 Remember that S3 is passive and cannot pull, and this Heroku app should not poll for changes.
 A post-receive hook or service needs to run on GitHub / BitBucket to push to this Heroku app, which propagates changes to AWS S3.